 Using Both Metrics Together

-High bounce rate + high exit rate on the same page: The page is failing at the entry point — visitors are arriving and immediately leaving.
-The problem is likely message mismatch, slow load speed, or poor first impression.
+High bounce rate + high exit rate on the same page: The page is failing at the entry point.
+Visitors arrive and leave immediately.
+The problem is likely message mismatch, slow load speed, or a poor first impression.

-Low bounce rate + high exit rate on a funnel page: Visitors are engaging with the site but dropping off specifically at this page.
-The problem is something on this page — an unanswered objection, unexpected friction, or missing information.
+Low bounce rate + high exit rate on a funnel page: Visitors are engaging with the site but dropping off at this specific page.
+Something here is the problem — an unanswered objection, unexpected friction, or missing information.
+This is where I’d start session recording analysis.

 For a full walkthrough of how to use analytics data to identify conversion problems, see What Is CRO and Conversion Rate Benchmarks.

 Want us to audit your funnel and identify exactly where sessions are ending and why?
+Our CRO audit service maps every drop-off point and gives you a prioritised action list.
 Book a free CRO audit.